Kos Island

 Kos boasts 114 km of coastline, more than half of which has accessible beaches.
 Almost all the beaches of Kos have the blue flag for the exceptional clarity and beauty of the sea water.

 In the town there are numerous beaches, most of which are animated by beach bars.
 The main and most popular is in the area of Lambi; it is a wide, sandy beach with a clear and calm sea.
-In the area of Psalidi, 5 km from Kos town, there are some pretty pebble beaches such as Ammos Beach or as Aghios Fokas.
+In the area of Psalidi, 5 km from Kos town, there are some pretty pebble beaches such as Ammos Beach or as Agios Fokas.
 A little further on is the famous Therma, a thermal water pool that reaches 42 degrees.

 Beaches of Tigaki and Marmari are wide, sandy and shallow water, but they are often windy.

 The most beautiful beaches of the island of Kos are in the southern area.
 Famous and renowned is certainly the Paradise Beach, a long sandy beach with a pristine and always calm sea.
-Nearby are the beautiful beaches of Polemi, Magic, Sunny, Markos, Lagada and the beautiful Camel Beach cove, all easily accessible and well indicated.
+Nearby are the beautiful beaches of Polemi, Magic, Sunny, Lagada and the beautiful Camel Beach cove, all easily accessible and well indicated.

 At the extreme south of the island of Kos there are several beautiful and peaceful coves with a turquoise sea like Diamond Beach, one of the most beautiful and suggestive beaches in all of Kos.